 Everything’s done, the business partner/client has seen a preview so there should be absolutely no surprise here.
 This is a courtesy so they know exactly how everything turned out before it actually goes live.

 A sign-off is in-line for such a big project accomplished.
-If there’s any changes they’ve made on their end, well that’s for another day.
+If there are any changes they’ve made on their end, well that’s for another day.

 Time for this project to get posted wherever that might be.